its a reading lamp!

 Oh, and every scene is shockingly hot.
 There's no men either.
 9/10

-MOON: REMIX RPG
+MOON: REMIX RPG - A GAME ABOUT LOVE

 I can't get across to you how captivating the world of MOON is.
 The NPCs, the style, the underlying themes are all so beautiful and unique.
 It's ending had my soul sobbing.
 If you want to experience a game that lets you sink into a place beyond reality, where each moving part is strange and weird, but somehow still slots together whilst playing with the boundaries of fiction; you should play MOON.
-It also has a fascinating live-schedule system which does not shy away from allowing the player to sleep in.
-If you need to meet an NPC at 2pm, you best be in bed by midnight!

 Kera-ma-go...